vxnuaj/awesome-neural-networks/README.md

 For intuition, the loss function we defined above can define a loss surface as presented in the image above.

 >*Though typically, the more parameters that are introduced into a model, the more complex dimensionality a loss surface has.
-The above is a simplification of what a loss surface might look like, as it's difficult for us humans to visualize shapes that are $Nth$-dimensional, above **3D***.
+The above is a simplification of what a loss surface might look like, as it's difficult for us humans to visualize shapes that are Nth-dimensional, above **3D***.

 A model will aim to minimize the value of the loss function, to reach a global optima of the given surface, which in the image above, can be represented by the deep blue region.